dboeckli/spring-6-project-template/README.md

 2. In the new project's Settings:
     - Enable 'Automatically delete head branches'
     - Enable 'Always suggest updating pull request branches'
 3. Set Branch Protection Rules similar to this template project.
-Do not Lock Master branch there
+Do not Lock Master branch there.

 ### 2. Local Development Setup
 1. Clone the newly created project.